Treatments Offered at Dental Care

 You can also find more information regarding all aspects of dental treatment at

 This will involve a thorough check of your mouth including your teeth and gum condition.
 It will include a screening for Oral Cancer.
 We will ask you questions relating to your General Health and any Medical conditions that you may have.
 Please keep us informed of any changes including any medications you take.
 It may be necessary to take x rays of your mouth to help with any diagnosis.
 If you require dental treatment we will provide you with a treatment plan and cost estimate, and will discuss any options involved including any private treatment.
 A suitable recall date will be recommended to you for your next examination based on the NICE guidelines.

 Most commonly this will be simple scaling/polishing the teeth to remove dental scale deposits and staining from the tooth surface to improve gum health.
 If we diagnose gum disease we may recommend an extended treatment for cleaning with our dental Hygienist.
-Typically this may include thorough cleaning/polishing of the teeth and their root surfaces, root planing, and further review appointments to monitor the progress.
+Typically this may include thorough cleaning/polishing of the teeth and their root surfaces and further review appointments to monitor the progress.
 We have a comprehensive selection of specialist products for sale at reception to help you manage you oral hygiene needs.